House renovation costs should be at the forefront of your mind if you are planning on renovating a house.

 One of the main questions asked by renovators is 'how much does a new kitchen cost?'

-Sadly there is not a clear cut answer to this one – kitchen costs will vary depending on the size of your space, the specification you are opting for, the style of the units, how much of the work you are willing to put in yourself when it comes to sourcing and fitting your kitchen and the kind of appliances you want.
+As with so many house-related issues, there is not a clear cut answer to this one –kitchen costs vary depending on the size of your space, the specification you are opting for, the style of the units, how much of the work you are willing to put in yourself when it comes to sourcing and fitting your kitchen and the kind of appliances you want.